Medicare Reimbursement for optomap plus Fundus Photography (Optos)

 Q Will Medicare cover this test?

 A Usually.
 Medicare covers fundus photography (FP) if the patient presents with a complaint that leads you to perform this test or as an adjunct to management and treatment of a known disease.
-If the images are based on standing orders, taken as baseline documentation of a healthy eye or as preventative medicine to screen for potential disease, then the test is not covered even if disease is identified.
+If the images are taken as baseline documentation of a healthy eye or as preventative medicine to screen for potential disease, then the test is not covered even if disease is identified.
 This test is not covered if performed for an indication that is not cited in the local coverage policy.
-Check with your Medicare Administrative Contractor (MAC) for specific coverage limitations.
+Check your local policies for specific coverage limitations.

 Q What documentation is required in the medical record?